Previous

 1. Participants will experience the advantages of Service Oriented Architecture modelling.

-2. Learn how to use UML to model business services.
+2. use UML to model business services.

 3. You will understand the advantages of a standardized framework for developing quality components.